What is a Lead?

-You’re looking for someone to speak with that could give you something to look into.
-It could be someone in the rolodex, or someone coming to you with a story that will break wide open (probably in a dark alley like in the movies).
+You’re searching for someone to speak with, that could give you something to look into.
+It could be someone in the Rolodex or someone coming to you with a story that will break wide open.

 It’s not that difficult to directly translate this to the business world.

-Either you buy or put together a list of your own leads (e.g. rolodex), or via inbound techniques/advertising they come to you (e.g person coming directly to you).
+Either you buy or put together a list of your leads (e.g., Rolodex), or via inbound techniques/advertising, they come to you (e.g., a person coming directly to you).